@authhero/multi-tenancy

 This package provides a complete multi-tenancy solution for AuthHero-based authentication systems.
 It enables you to:

-- Manage multiple tenants from a single "main" tenant
+- Manage multiple tenants from a central control plane

 - Control access using organization-based tokens